yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-005_empty-password-field.md

 ---

 ## ✅ Expected Result

-- The login attempt should fail.
-- The user should remain on the Login page.
-- A validation message indicating that the Password field is required should be displayed.
+A validation message indicating that the Password field is required should be displayed.